 Building a climate of inclusion that fosters growth and student success

-» Celeste Malone, editor-in-chief of The All State, and Kelsea Comb, student assistant in the Office of Disability Services, were recipients of the Hattie Walker Wilhoite Award, which recognizes the exceptional work of African-American female student leaders.
+» Celeste Malone, editor-in-chief of The All State, and Kelsea Comb, student assistant in the Office of Student Disability Resource Center, were recipients of the Hattie Walker Wilhoite Award, which recognizes the exceptional work of African-American female student leaders.
 The annual program is part of the celebration of Women’s History Month.
 Hattie Walker, the namesake of this event, was the first African-American female to graduate from APSU.

 » “Blindfolded Yoga,” a part of University Recreation’s adaptive recreation program, allowed participants to wear blindfolds and experience what it’s like to participate in an activity with a visual impairment.

 » “Employment and Disabilities Workshop” was presented to prepare students with disabilities for employment experiences.
-The workshop was co-presented through a partnership between the Military Student Center, Career Services and Disability Services.
+The workshop was co-presented through a partnership between the Military Student Center, Career Services and Student Disability Resource Center.

 » There was a 300% increase in faculty-led Spanish tutoring offered through the Hispanic Cultural Center.

-» Best-selling author Marcus Engel, who was blinded by a drunk driver, gave a poignant and inspirational talk to students through a partnership between the Office of Disability Services and Athletics.
+» Best-selling author Marcus Engel, who was blinded by a drunk driver, gave a poignant and inspirational talk to students through a partnership between the Office of Student Disability Resource Center and Athletics.

 » Housing, Residence Life and Dining Services celebrated community at the “Spring Fling” in the Quad with over 350 students attending.
 The event featured food, games, prizes and inflatables.